-Ellerman Lines was withdrawn from service in 1966.
-In 1976 it was carefully sectioned on its right-hand side, to reveal the internal construction and the workings of a modern steam locomotive.
-The National Railway Museum’s Explainers use Ellerman Lines when giving talks about how a steam locomotive works.
+The locomotive was rebuilt in 1959 and withdrawn from service in 1966, subsequently spending time at Woodham’s scrapyard in Barry, South Wales before being acquired for the new National Railway Museum.
+In 1974 it was carefully sectioned on its right-hand side to reveal the internal construction and workings of a modern steam locomotive and complements a sectioned replica of Robert Stephenson’s Rocket.
+The museum’s Explainers use Ellerman Lines when giving talks about how a steam locomotive works.

 - Locomotives and Rolling Stock